JustBrandonLim/timetable-grabber-sit/README.md

-# TimetableGrabber - SIT
+# Timetable Grabber - SIT
-**TimetableGrabber - SIT** is a tool that allows you to grab and export your trimester's timetable to the `.ics` format where you can import it to your favourite calendar.
+**Timetable Grabber - SIT** is a tool that allows you to grab and export your trimester's timetable to the `.ics` format where you can import it to your favourite calendar.

 ![GitHub all releases](https://img.shields.io/github/downloads/JustBrandonLim/TimetableGrabber-SIT/total)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/JustBrandonLim/TimetableGrabber-SIT)